Carcano: Italy

 In 1941, the Italian military returned to a long-barrelled infantry rifle once again (slightly shorter than the original Mod.
 91), the Carcano Mod.
 91/41, in order to properly exploit the 6.5x52 cartridge, that underperformed in the mod.
 38 short rifle barrels.
 According to Morin, this variant used a conventional barrel rifling and had adjustable rear sights graduated from 200-1000 m.

-According to Riepe and Pettinelli, a small number of M1891/38 rifles, cavalry and TS carbines chambered for the 7.92×57mm Mauser were produced shortly, between december 1944 and march 1945.
-German documents reported by Riepe and Pettinelli clearly indicates that these conversions got explicitly requested by the germans to explore the possibility of recycling the hundreds of thousands Carcanos in their inventory, while exploiting their own stocks of ammunitions.
-Two firms were involved in these conversions, namely Krieghoff (that controlled the former Armaguerra machineries, moved to Vipiteno) and F.N.A. of Brescia.
+According to Riepe and Pettinelli, a small number of M1891/38 rifles, cavalry and TS carbines chambered for the 7.92×57mm Mauser were produced shortly, between December 1944 and March 1945.
+German documents reported by Riepe and Pettinelli clearly indicates that these conversions got explicitly requested by the Germans to explore the possibility of recycling the hundreds of thousands Carcanos in their inventory, while exploiting their own stocks of ammunitions.
+Two firms were involved in these conversions, namely Krieghoff (which controlled the former Armaguerra machineries, moved to Vipiteno) and F.N.A. of Brescia.
 The former converted both rifles (mod.
 91/38 and mod.
-91/41) and carbines (T.S. and Cavalry) with a wooden block to turn them into single while F.N.A. focused on converting T.S. and cavalry carbines, developing a 5 round en-bloc clip system to exploit the Mannlicher magazine.
+91/41) and carbines (T.S. and Cavalry) with a wooden block to turn them into single, while F.N.A. focused on converting T.S. and cavalry carbines, developing a 5 round en-bloc clip system to exploit the Mannlicher magazine.
 The tests made by the German Army reported that both conversions were unsatisfactory so the conversion program was dropped.

-After the end of WWII, the Italian Army gradually replaced its Carcanos with Lee-Enfield and M1 Garand rifles, while the some units of the Polizia di Stato and Carabinieri continued using M91/38 TS carbines for several years.
-During the early 1960s the Italian government decided to sell its remaining inventories as military surplus, mostly to the US market.
+After the end of WWII, the Italian Army gradually replaced its Carcanos with Lee-Enfield and M1 Garand rifles, while some units of the Polizia di Stato and Carabinieri continued using M91/38 TS carbines for several years.
+During the early 1960s, the Italian government decided to sell its remaining inventories as military surplus, mostly to the US market.
 According to Wheeler, a total of 570,745 rifles were sold to the American company Adam Consolidated Industries, for $1,776,658.54.

 China

-In 1920 the Beiyang government ordered 40,000 rifles from an Italian company, despite an arms embargo imposed by the Western powers in 1919, though Ness and Shih stated that most of these may have ended up in the hands of the warlord Cao Kun of the Zhili clique instead, which used both rifle and carbine variants of the Carcano.
+In 1920, the Beiyang government ordered 40,000 rifles from an Italian company, despite an arms embargo imposed by the Western powers in 1919, though Ness and Shih stated that most of these may have ended up in the hands of the warlord Cao Kun of the Zhili clique instead, which used both rifle and carbine variants of the Carcano.
 Cao Kun bought another 14,000 in 1922 and received them in 1924, while his protégé Wu Peifu got 40,000 in 1924.
 According to Jowett, Wu Peifu signed a $5.6 million deal with an Italian arms dealer in 1922.
 The warlord Zhang Jingyao of the Hunan province obtained 10,000 rifles just before being ousted.
-In 1924 the Beiyang government purchased all the cargo onboard a ship including 40,000 M1891 rifles.
+In 1924, the Beiyang government purchased all the cargo onboard a ship including 40,000 M1891 rifles.

 According to Ness and Shih, the Carcano was probably well used during the Warlord Era conflicts despite the fact that the 6.5 mm cartridge was non-standard in China.